 A native cloud management console

-Each of the vendors and products in the field of multi-cloud management has its strengths and limitations, but their primary value is that they consolidate management across multiple cloud platforms into a single interface and control plane that consistently applies configurations and usage and security policies.
+Each of these vendors and products consolidates management across multiple cloud platforms into a single interface and control plane that consistently applies configurations and usage and security policies.
 But what if you only use one cloud and don't have to worry about managing disparate environments?

-Third-party software once plugged holes in cloud vendors' management capabilities, but vigorous software development and strategic acquisitions by the major public cloud providers such as AWS, Microsoft Azure and Google have dramatically enhanced their native management platforms.
-Tools such as AWS Cost Explorer and Azure Cost Management include analytics, reporting and optimization features once found only in add-on products.
+Third-party software once plugged holes in cloud vendors' management capabilities, but the major public cloud providers (AWS, Microsoft Azure and Google Cloud) have dramatically enhanced their native management platforms.
+Tools such as AWS Cost Explorer and Azure Cost Management + Billing include analytics, reporting and optimization features once found only in add-on products.